Boycott-tainted Poll Win Gives Maduro Total Control In Venezuela - UrduPoint

 Boycott-tainted Poll Win Gives Maduro Total Control In Venezuela

-President Nicolas Maduro seized total control of Venezuela's political institutions on Sunday with a sweeping victory in legislative elections that were boycotted by the main opposition parties
+President Nicolas Maduro hailed a "new dawn" in Venezuela on Monday as he celebrated his now total grip on power following a predictable triumph in polls boycotted by the opposition and slammed as a farce by international powers

-Caracas (APP - UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :President Nicolas Maduro seized total control of Venezuela's political institutions on Sunday with a sweeping victory in legislative elections that were boycotted by the main opposition parties.
+Caracas, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :President Nicolas Maduro hailed a "new dawn" in Venezuela on Monday as he celebrated his now total grip on power following a predictable triumph in polls boycotted by the opposition and slammed as a farce by international powers.

+Victory for Maduro's ruling Socialist Party in Sunday's legislative elections gave him control of an expanded 227-seat National Assembly, the only branch of government not in his hands.

+"Today Venezuela wakes up with a new dawn of peace, joy, unity and strengthening of democratic institutions," Maduro said on Twitter.

-Maduro and his left-wing allies had 67.7 percent of the vote with over 80 percent of ballots counted, while the opposition bloc which broke the boycott had 18 percent, National Electoral Council president Indira Alfonzo said.
+Maduro and his left-wing allies had 67.7 percent of the vote with over 80 percent of ballots counted, while the opposition bloc which broke the boycott had 18 percent, the National Electoral Council said.

-Sunday's predictable triumph gives Maduro's ruling Socialist Party control of an expanded 227-seat National Assembly, the only official body held by the opposition.
+Most Venezuelans turned their back on the polls however, with turnout just 31 percent.

-It further weakened US-backed opposition leader Juan Guaido, who led the boycott after calling the vote "a fraud".
+Maduro's victory nonetheless further weakens US-backed opposition leader Juan Guaido, who led the boycott after calling the vote "a fraud".

-Maduro told reporters after voting in Caracas' main military barracks that it was time to end the opposition's domination of an assembly responsible, he said, for "the plague of sanctions, cruelty, pain and suffering."
-US Secretary of State Mike Pompeo denounced the polls as "a fraud and a sham" engineered by Maduro.

-"The results announced by the illegitimate Maduro regime will not reflect the will of the Venezuelan people," wrote Pompeo on Twitter.
+US Secretary of State Mike Pompeo said Washington would continue to recognize Guaido "and the legitimate National Assembly".

+"The international community cannot allow Maduro, who is in power illegitimately because he stole the 2018 election, to gain from stealing a second election," Pompeo said in a statement.

 Brazilian Foreign Minister Ernesto Araujo tweeted that the vote was an "electoral farce" and an attempt by the Maduro "dictatorship" to legitimize its rule.